 This won’t come as a surprise to many of you.
 We leave behind a lot of things without thinking about it when we emigrate and go to live in another city or country.
 Sometimes it’s your bed or a favourite chair, something as poignant and meaningful as a family pet or sometimes it’s something as trivial as your games console or trading card collection.

 This all depends on how long you’re planning on living in a particular place.
 If it’s just a temporary thing, then rest assured knowing that you’ll have those things back when you go home.
 If it’s permanent then you really only have three choices, move the things with you, replace them with new things or simply let them go.
-A lot of people do find themselves becoming less materialistic when living in a new place, most likely due to the fact that travelling with a great amount of material items is just a nightmare, particularly if you have to take them on a plane.
+A lot of people do find themselves becoming less materialistic when living in a new place, most likely due to the fact that travelling with a great number of material items is just a nightmare, particularly if you have to take them on a plane.

 There you have some brief information about homesickness and how to get over things that are bothering you.
 Of course, it’s not something that you can just switch off, but it’s important to recognise and try to make positive changes in your life.